igorwojda/android-showcase/README.md

 Each feature module depends on the `feature_base` module, so dependencies are shared without the need to add them explicitly in each feature module.

-Project enables the `TYPESAFE_PROJECT_ACCESSORS` experimental Gradle feature to generate type safe accessors to refer other projects.
+The project enables the `TYPESAFE_PROJECT_ACCESSORS` experimental Gradle feature to generate type-safe accessors to refer other projects.

 ```kotlin
 // Before